Saturday, October 10, 2009

 After this we found the room where the Last Supper (maybe) was, and continued on our adventure.
 Mahri's goal was to get lost, but unfortunately we only experienced moments of mild confusion.
 We got back up the Jaffa Gate without much trouble and wandered around the market for awhile and I almost got tricked by a treacherous shopkeeper.
 We popped into the Church of the Holy Sepulchre for a few minutes and tried to get into the Lutheran Church, but it was closed.

-map of the Old City if that would be helpful for you.
+It's been a good day; my conscience is clear.
+Here's a map of the Old City if that would be helpful for you.
 I have less than a week of class, then a week and a half of wandering around Israel with my friend Anika.

 Homework time!